WIEZ (AM)

-WIEZ (1490 AM) is an American radio station licensed to Decatur, Alabama that serves the western Huntsville, Alabama, market.
-The station airs a rhythmic contemporary format.
+WIEZ (1490 kHz) is an AM radio station licensed to Decatur, Alabama that serves the western Huntsville, Alabama, market.
+The station airs a Regional Mexican format.

 WIEZ carries Austin High School football on Friday evenings during the fall.

 History

-During the early 1960s to the early 1990s, WAJF was the call sign and the format was mostly top 40.
+During the early 1960s to the early 1990s, WAJF was the call sign and the format was mostly Top 40.
 Its main competition during much of that time was WMSL (now WWTM), also in Decatur.
-There were several local legends that worked there, including Hamilton Masters, George "The Cardboard" Carden, "Bill and Dave," Thom Collins, and others.
+There were several local legends that worked there, including Hamilton Masters, George "The Cardboard" Carden, "Bill and Dave", Thom Collins, and others.
 WAJF also carried the CBS Radio Mystery Theater each weeknight at midnight during the 1970s.
 With FM radio becoming more and more popular, AM stations began to suffer.
 The local talent moved on and advertising got virtually impossible to sell.
 Eventually, the station had only a handful of faithful sponsors, but not enough to maintain solvent operations.

 Before switching to the current call sign, this station was known as WAJF.
 The station was assigned the WDPT call letters by the Federal Communications Commission on November 20, 2006.
 The 1490 frequency was re-allocated to Decatur after then-WHBS (later WAAY and WAAJ, Now WLOR)/Huntsville moved from to 1550 kHz in 1952.

 In December 2002, the then-WAJF was sold to WAJF Inc. (Ira Littman, president) by Daniel L. Oppenheim for $150,000.

 In June 2007, WDPT was sold to Christian Voice of Central Ohio Inc. by WAJF Inc. (Troy Bryant, president) for a reported sale price of $167,500.
 The station, branded as "ProTalk 1490", was operated as a simulcast of sister station WTKI in Huntsville until both ceased operations and went temporarily silent on January 30, 2009, due to the late 2000s recession.
 Both stations returned to the air in November 2009 broadcasting a mix of talk radio and sports talk programming.
 The station's callsign was changed to WEKI on November 19, 2009, to better match its simulcast partner.